 Society for Evidence Based Gender Medicine

 The Society for Evidence Based Gender Medicine (SEGM) is a 501(c)(3) tax-exempt political organization that promotes medical misinformation surrounding gender-affirming care.
+SEGM is considered a hate group by the Southern Poverty Law Center.
 Many of those associated with the group practice alternative therapies for gender dysphoria that lack an evidentiary base.
 They oppose including treatments that seek to change a person’s gender identity in conversion therapy bans.

 SEGM’s organizational activism typically takes the form of filing amicus briefs in court cases worldwide in opposition to gender affirming care and transgender rights, and providing fringe members of the medical profession to serve as expert witnesses in litigation concerning these topics.
 Anti-transgender papers published by those associated with the group have frequently been cited in court cases that seek to deny or remove transgender people’s civil liberties.